What is a chatbot? How does it help to accelerate your business yield? How can you build your own chatbot?

-- Segment your audience – Bots enables you to identify the product interests of visitors and customers.
+- Segment your audience – An NLP chatbot enables you to identify the product interests of visitors and customers.
 Based on that you can segment your target audience.

 - Pre Qualifying leads – Bots, programmed with a predefined sales questionnaire convert your website visitors into prospects.
 Then they are directed to the next level of the sales funnel.

 - Bookings – Bots help for scheduling appointments for hospitality or health care, and also make bookings for personal services.